-3.2.
-Micro-Morphological Investigations of the Stone Surface
+153 3.2.
+Micro-morphological investigations of the stone surface

-The micro-morphology of untreated Angera stone, showing the well-shaped rhombohedral crystals habit of dolomite is appreciable in Figure 2a, while that of the reacted dolomite is shown in Figure 2b,c.
-After the DAP treatments, the stone surface showed the presence of a newly-formed coating characterized by a pseudo-amorphous aspect.
-This coating was prevalently adherent to the stone matrix together with the crystallization of spherical particles agglomerates.
-Both of them covered the characteristic morphological features of the lithotype.
+The micro-morphology of untreated Angera stone, showing the well-shaped rhombohedral crystals habit of dolomite is appreciable in Figure 2a, while that of the reacted dolomite is shown in Figures 2b and 2c.
+After the DAP treatments, the stone surface shows the presence of a newly-formed coating characterized by a pseudo-amorphous aspect.
+This coating is prevalently adherent to the stone matrix together with the crystallization of spherical particles agglomerates.
+Both of them cover the characteristic morphological features of the lithotype.

-In the case of the specimens treated with the 0.76 M DAP solution; the newly-formed phases appeared as a pseudo-amorphous thin film (thickness ~ 0.6 $\mu$ m) that covered the micritic dolomite (Figure 2b, left).
-On the film profiles, an incipient formation of spherical particles in an elongated arrangement was detected.
-On dolomite rhombohedral grains (dolomite crystal size ~ 15-20 $\mu$ m), a shell of spherical crystallites with a bigger size was distinguishable (Figure 2b, right).
+160 In the case of the specimens treated with the 0.76 M DAP solution, the newly-formed phases appear as a 161 pseudo-amorphous thin film (thickness ~ $0.6 \mu$ m) that covers the micritic dolomite (Figure 2b, left).
+On the film 162 profiles, an incipient formation of spherical particles in an elongated arrangement has been detected.
+On 163 dolomite rhombohedral grains (dolomite crystal size ~ 15-20 μm), a shell of spherical crystallites having a 164 bigger size is distinguishable (Figure 2b, right).

-In the case of the specimens treated by DAP 3.00 M, the profiles of the dolomite crystals appeared affected by pronounced corrosion marks, with the consequent crystal nucleation of spherical structures combined to form elongated chain individuals (detail of Figure 2c).
+In the case of the specimens treated by DAP 3.00 M, the profiles of the dolomite crystals appear affected by pronounced corrosion marks, with the consequent crystal nucleation of spherical structures combined to form elongated chain individuals (detail of Figure 2c).